-I had expected amazing scenery, waterfalls and possibly a huge backpacker scene.
+I had expected amazing scenery, waterfalls, and possibly a huge backpacker scene.
 What I found was a highly developed, westernized little town.
-On the outskirts of the town the shacks, street carts and other commonalities of Southeast Asia could be found.
-However, the town itself was planned out, western food options in every direction, fancy cafe’s and restaurants and manicured gardens.
+On the outskirts of the town the shacks, street carts, and other commonalities of Southeast Asia could be found.
+However, the town itself was planned out, with western food options in every direction, fancy cafes and restaurants, and manicured gardens.

-I spent 8 days in Luang Prabang after catching the Luang Prabang bus from Siem Reap, Cambodia and in amongst some relaxing days managed to visit most of the attractions and then some in this scenic region of Laos.
+I spent 8 days in Luang Prabang after catching the Luang Prabang bus from Siem Reap, and in amongst some relaxing days managed to visit most of the attractions and then some in this scenic region of Laos.
 For the purpose of this article know that 8000 Kip is $1 USD as of December 2016.

-THINGS TO DO IN LUANG PRABANG
+TOP THINGS TO DO IN LUANG PRABANG

 MT.
 PHOUSI VIEWPOINT

-In the centre of the town, a staircase leads up Mt.
+In the center of the town, a staircase leads up Mt.
 Phousi, home to the Wat Tham Phousi Shrine.
 Entrance to the temple is 20,000 Kip and bizarrely you can buy a caged bird to release at the summit if that interests you.
-I made the mistake of visiting the shrine at sunrise hoping to catch a nice view, some color and an interesting time-lapse.
+I made the mistake of visiting the shrine at sunrise hoping to catch a nice view, some color, and an interesting time-lapse.

 WITNESS THE MONKS RECEIVING ALMS

 To be honest I came across this by mistake.
 I knew this tradition happened daily in the early hours of the morning but hadn’t risen early enough to experience it.
-I woke at 5am the day I went to Mt.
+I woke at 5 am the day I went to Mt.
 Phousi for sunrise.
 The streets were empty, except for the steady stream of fog that flowed above my head.
 All of a sudden a single-file line of steady-faced monks came out of the fog doing their morning rounds.
 Local vendors rest on the sidewalk, sitting on stools while waiting for the monks to pass by.
 Each monk is given a small portion of rice or food, which he places into his container.
-This is definitely one of the ost unique things to do in Luang Prabang.
+This is definitely one of the most unique things to do in Luang Prabang.

 KUANG SI WATERFALLS LUANG PRABANG

 These majestic waterfalls are the most popular tourist attractions and most common things to do in Luang Prabang.
 Any time you venture out of your accommodation, you will be propositioned by drivers offering you a trip to Kuang Si.
 The waterfalls are beautiful beyond belief, a grand attraction at over 50 meters.
 The falls cascade down several platforms before plunging into the azure pool below.
-Also at the falls you will find the Kuang Si Bear Rescue Sanctuary and the Kuang Si Butterfly Park.
-Entrance is 20,000 Kip and a van ride to the falls will cost about 35,000 Kip depending on your haggling ability.
+Also at the falls, you will find the Kuang Si Bear Rescue Sanctuary and the Kuang Si Butterfly Park.
+The entrance is 20,000 Kip and a van ride to the falls will cost about 35,000 Kip depending on your haggling ability.

 EXPLORE THE MEKONG AND NAM KHAN RIVER

 While there are a number of boat tours to take you down the Mekong River, I opted to just explore the banks at an opportunity.
 There is always action on the river whether it be fisherman setting up nets in the strong current, bridges being built and families washing themselves and clothes.

 TAD SAE FALLS

 This was a bit of an obscure excursion from start to finish.
 I took a moped for 100,000 Kip for the day and drove 45 minutes to Tad Sae Falls.
 Well actually first you park your bike and pay 10,000 Kip for a boat to take you across the river.
 Now you pay 20,000 Kip to enter the falls.
 It was beautiful but also one of the most over-developed waterfalls I’ve ever visited.
 One cafe wasn’t enough, with multiple eateries parked right at the falls.
 Boardwalks criss-cross throughout the area and zip-line platforms hang overhead.

 WHISKY VILLAGE / BAN XANG HAI

 PHAN PHAO TEMPLE

 Before Tad Sae Falls, I made a quick stop at Phan Phao temple, which had a decent view but wasn’t the prettiest temple I’ve seen in Southeast Asia.
 The golden temple is atop a hill overlooking Luang Prabang and is often referred to as the “other” temple in reference to the more popular Mt.
 Phousi.

 RENT A BIKE/MOTORBIKE

 Each night the entire street below Mt.
-Phousi temple is covered in tents, each one displaying local goods, silk, whisky and other trinkets.
+Phousi temple is covered in tents, each one displaying local goods, silk, whisky, and other trinkets.
 The markets were interesting but very repetitive.
 I bought a couple of drawstring bags and I am sure many, many tourists bought elephant pants because everybody seems to be wearing them.

 I don’t really need to include this in the Luang Prabang things to do guide, you are going to end up there anyway.
 The place to be on any night of the week is without a doubt Utopia.
 High up on the banks of the fast-flowing Nam Khan River, Utopia exudes chill.
-Bamboo seating, woven rugs lay on day beds, communal seating, a volleyball court and good music are what to expect at this popular hangout.
-During the day they encourage relaxing, yoga, drinking and sleeping and at night relatively cheap alcohol and good food at a bit above budget prices is available.
+Bamboo seating, woven rugs lay on day beds, communal seating, a volleyball court, and good music are what to expect at this popular hangout.
+During the day they encourage relaxing, yoga, drinking, and sleeping, and at night relatively cheap alcohol and good food at a bit above budget prices are available.
 Each time I went to Utopia it was packed.
-As I mentioned earlier it closes at 1130pm due to the curfew but many people go bowling afterwards, which is odd but probably a lot of fun.
+As I mentioned earlier it closes at 1130pm due to the curfew but many people go bowling afterward, which is odd but probably a lot of fun.
 I never took my camera but shot from across the river on a different day.
 Hanging out is one of my favorite things to do in Luang Prabang.

 WHAT TO EAT

-Okay so this isn’t going to be a foodie’s dissection of Luang Prabang.
+Okay, so this isn’t going to be a foodie’s dissection of Luang Prabang.
 It is going to be how to get fed cheap on some average to pretty decent food.

-Smoothies: I have to say the quality of smoothies dropped a little in Luang Prabang after the heights of the Philippines, Thailand and Cambodia.
+Smoothies: I have to say the quality of smoothies dropped a little in Luang Prabang after the heights of the Philippines, Thailand, and Cambodia.
 However, an average smoothie for a buck is still a great deal.
 A mango smoothie will set you back 10,000 Kip.

 LUANG PRABANG WIFI

-Internet Cafe Luang Prabang: Joma Cafe definitely isn’t a budget option but it had the best of the worst wifi in Luang Prabang so consider it a Wifi fee when you buy a 15,000 Kip coffee if you are like me and need to hit the internet solidly every few days.
+Internet Cafe in Luang Prabang: Joma Cafe definitely isn’t a budget option but it had the best of the worst wifi in Luang Prabang so consider it a Wifi fee when you buy a 15,000 Kip coffee if you are like me and need to hit the internet solidly every few days.